 Types of Discharges.

-As noted above, PCS includes orders home upon separation from the armed forces “under honorable conditions,” or “under other than honorable conditions,” which begs the question, which types of discharges qualify?
+As noted above, PCS includes orders home upon separation from the armed forces “under honorable conditions,” which begs the question, which types of discharges qualify?

 There are, essentially, seven types of discharge characterization; three resulting from the sentence of a court-martial, and four resulting from either an administrative proceeding or simply the expiration of the SM’s contractually obligated service.
 A SM may be tried at a military criminal tribunal for a wide variety of criminal offenses.
 If convicted, the sentence of the court, depending on the severity of the offense and the type of court martial proceeding, can include various punishments, including a punitive discharge.
 Not surprisingly, the receipt of any type of punitive discharge gives rise to no lease termination right under the SCRA.
 [Note that such a right may arise under state law, notwithstanding the punitive nature of the discharge.
 For example, North Carolina General Statute 42-45 provides a right to lease termination whenever the SM is “prematurely or involuntarily released or discharged from active duty,” without listing any statutory requirements as to the characterization of the discharge. ] Punitive discharges include a dishonorable discharge and a bad conduct discharge.
 A third type of punitive discharge, a dismissal, may only be awarded to officers.
 A state, if it chooses to do so, may extend lease termination rights irrespective of the characterization of the military discharge.
 However, a detailed discussion of the nuances of various state military lease termination statutes is beyond the scope of this article.

 In the vast majority of cases, the SM will successfully complete the enlistment, avoid a court-martial, and receive an Honorable Discharge.
 However, SMs may also be prematurely separated from the armed forces through an administrative procedure, without a court martial, for a variety of reasons.
 Such reasons for separation include various types of misconduct, physical / mental ailments, and other miscellaneous causes, such as parenthood (inability to perform duties as a result of being a parent); disenrollment from officer candidate program, refusal of medical treatment, failure to maintain required standards of fitness; defective, erroneous, or fraudulent enlistment; and unsatisfactory performance of duty.
 Depending on the basis for separation, as well as all of the facts and circumstances, the SM may receive one of the following types of discharges: